mdker/zekai/README.md

 * Zekai should compile to WebAssembly, since it is not here yet, the best option is ECMAScript.

 * There is no need to introduce a new -standard- library.
-Better choose an existing library which fits the needed functionallity.
+Better choose an existing library which fits the needed functionality.

 * There are no classes; no inheritance.